laminlabs/lamin-blog/docs/nf-lamin.md

 Only `--input` is a `lamin://` URI here; the reference is a plain Ensembl URL. `nf-lamin` tracks both as input artifacts, so the FASTQs & reference show up in the lineage even though they never lived in LaminDB.

-A `scrnaseq` run writes many files, so `output_artifacts` excludes everything by default and opts back in to the combined count matrix and the MultiQC report:
+A `scrnaseq` run writes many files, so this config excludes everything by default and opts back in to the combined count matrix and the MultiQC report:

 :::{dropdown} nextflow.config